 By Roberto Dr. Cintli Rodriguez

-Rodriguez, a professor at the University of Arizona, can be reached at: XColumn@gmail.com
+Rodriguez, an assistant professor at the University of Arizona, can be reached at: XColumn@gmail.com

 Column of the Americas